metonym/svelte-time/README.md

 ### `svelteTime` action

-Use the `svelteTime` action to format a timestamp in a raw HTML element.
+An alternative to the `Time` component is to use the `svelteTime` action to format a timestamp in a raw HTML element.

+The API is the same as the `Time` component.

 ```svelte
 <script>